Simple Steps to Prepare Your Home for Winter

 Inspect your home for small cracks or holes, especially around windows and doorways.
 Caulk is great for sealing up small air leaks, as is expandable foam spray.
 If you’ve got a large gap in a door that leads outside, you could also get some door sweeps to plug them up and keep the cold air from sneaking in!

-Keep in mind, any air leaks in the attic can allow up to 30% of your heat to escape, burning through that much more fuel to keep the home at a comfortable temperature.
+Keep in mind that any air leaks in the attic can allow up to 30% of your heat to escape, burning through that much more fuel to keep the home at a comfortable temperature.
 If you can get up to your attic, check your vents, ducts, wiring that leads outside, and behind the drywall for any holes.
 The caulk and expanding foam spray can be good here, too.

 Clean Your Chimney and Close the Damper

-Invest in a Smart/Programmable Thermostat
+Invest in a Smart Programmable Thermostat

 Smart or programmable thermostats help lower energy costs in the winter by automatically regulating your home’s temperature while you’re out.
-Install one ahead of time to leave room for figuring it out and fixing any issues–they’re more affordable than you think!
+Install one ahead of time to leave room for figuring it out and fixing any issues; they’re more affordable than you think!